 Rights Respecting School

-Cheadle Primary School has achieved the UNICEF Bronze Rights Respecting School Award and is now working towards achieving Silver level.
+We are pleased to announce that Cheadle Primary School has achieved the UNICEF Silver Rights Respecting School Award and is now working towards achieving Gold level.

 UNICEF is the world’s leading organisation working to ensure that children across the world access and enjoy their full range of human rights as set out in the 1989 UN Convention on the Rights of the Child.